Local government in Pennsylvania: Municipalities

 Below the county level of organized services, everyone in Pennsylvania lives under the jurisdiction of at least two types of municipal governments.
 The first type of municipal government will provide police and fire protection, maintenance of local roads and streets, water supply, sewage collection and treatment, parking and traffic control, local planning and zoning, parks and recreation, garbage collection, health services, libraries, licensing of businesses, and code enforcement.
 The second type will administer the local schools, claim a separate portion of taxes and are called school districts.
 Organized along practical geographic lines, an occasional Area school district will cross county boundaries, though most are located within county regions providing community ties across multiple municipalities.
 The sense of belonging to a community in Pennsylvania is often tied to area High School sports teams.

 Due to historic legalisms, Bloomsburg is the only officially designated and incorporated "town" in Pennsylvania.
 The mostly uninhabited, township-sized area of the East Fork Road District was classified as a sui generis district, unlike any other in the state, until its 2004 dissolution.

 Unincorporated communities

 Unincorporated communities in the state of Pennsylvania are well-defined communities that are part of one or more incorporated municipalities but are not independent municipalities in their own right.
 They have no elected form of government and have no authority granted to them by the state or county, but have a historical authority all their own.
 Often they are little more than neighborhoods once serviced by a railway station, that once had a post office in the 19th century, or were clustered as supporting community housing for a local industry, which may no longer exist.
 Many unincorporated communities though, often overshadow the true municipal government.
 King of Prussia is an example of an unincorporated community that tends to be better known than Upper Merion, the municipality King of Prussia actually resides in.

-These communities can be small, cross-roads type areas with a few homes and businesses or they can be large business complexes with relatively few residents but a strong commercial center.
-They can also be simply recognized for prior historical relevance which carries on as they are referenced by new generations.